Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Introduction

-From this one might wonder if the continuum nature of complex Hilbert Space is merely an idealisation - and hence an approximation - for a deeper, inherently discrete structure where $\theta$ and $\phi$, or functions thereof, are constrained to lie in the set of rational numbers.
-Such a possibility was advocated by the eminent American physicist John Wheeler, who famously invented the aphorism `It from Bit' and wrote \cite{Wheeler}: \begin{quote} The familiar probability function or functional, and wave equation or functional wave equation, of standard quantum theory provide mere continuum idealizations and by reason of this circumstance conceal the information-theoretic source from which they derive. \end{quote} Here we discretise Hilbert Space \cite{Buniy:2005} \cite{Hsu:2021} \cite{Carroll} in a very specific way, to reveal the information-theoretic nature of the qubit state that Wheeler felt was being concealed by QM.
-In so doing, we define a quantity $N_{\mathrm{max}}$ referred to as qubit information capacity: when $N \ge N_{\mathrm{max}}$, there is insufficient bitwise information contained in an $N$-qubit system to allocate even one bit of information to each of the $2^{N+1}-2$ degrees of freedom (exponentially growing with $N$) demanded by complex Hilbert Space and hence unitary QM.
-In QM itself, $N_{\mathrm{max}}=\infty$.
-A finite $N_{\mathrm{max}}$ will necessarily constrain the speed up of quantum algorithms that exploit this exponential growth.
+With this in mind, we will suppose that the continuum nature of complex Hilbert Space is merely an idealisation for - and hence an approximation to - a deeper, inherently discrete theory of quantum physics.
+Such a possibility was advocated by the eminent physicist John Wheeler, who famously coined the aphorism `It from Bit' (i.e., reality from information), writing \cite{Wheeler}: \begin{quote} The familiar probability function or functional, and wave equation or functional wave equation, of standard quantum theory provide mere continuum idealizations and by reason of this circumstance conceal the information-theoretic source from which they derive. \end{quote} As such, we present a theory of quantum physics `Rational Quantum Mechanics - RaQM' based on a discretisation of Hilbert Space, itself based on a discretisation of the Riemann Sphere of (extended) complex numbers.
+Specifically, in RaQM, permitted qubit bases, i.e., bases where $|\psi\rangle$ in (\ref{qubit2}) is mathematically defined, must be associated with rational values of $\cos \theta$ and $\phi/2\pi$ (more precise restrictions are defined below).
+Of course, we cannot assume that Wheeler would have agreed with this particular choice of discretisation, however, as discussed below, it does indeed reveal the information-theoretic nature of the qubit state, concealed by QM.
+As part of this revelation, we define a finite quantity $N_{\mathrm{max}}$ referred to as Qubit Information Capacity (QIC): when $N > N_{\mathrm{max}}$, there is insufficient bitwise information contained in an $N$-qubit system to allocate even one bit of information to each of the $2^{N+1}-2$ Hilbert-space dimensions demanded by QM.
+In QM itself, $N_{\mathrm{max}}=\infty$, hence QM's unbounded QIC poses no fundamental constraint on experimental quantum physics.

-Hence the notion that a finite $N_{\mathrm{max}}$ may constrain a quantum computer provides an experimental test of the notion that the continuum Hilbert Space is indeed an idealised approximation, much as analytic number theory is an approximate asymptotic theory of necessarily discrete prime numbers in mathematics.
-Indeed, the essential nature of Hardy's Continuity Axiom \cite{Hardy:2004} for the axiomatic foundations of QM indicates that abandoning continuity will lead to a theory of quantum physics with radically different properties than QM: the existence of finite qubit information capacity $N_{\mathrm{max}}$ is such a property - no such property exists in QM.
+A sufficiently large but finite $N_{\mathrm{max}}$ implies that RaQM is experimentally indistinguishable from QM for systems comprising a small number of qubits.
+However, due to the exponential growth of Hilbert Space with $N$, any finite $N_{\mathrm{max}}$ could constrain the behaviour of a quantum system with sufficiently many entangled qubits, providing the entanglement is fully spread across the available state space.
+The purpose of this paper is to propose an experimental test (which might be achievable in as few as 5 years) of the existence of such a constraint.